-Last Semester's Work
+Team's Original Work

-Last semester, the team developed an attachment method for the prosthesis known as the vertical track method.
+Two semesters ago, the team developed an attachment method for the prosthesis known as the vertical track method.
 The vertical track design adds horizontal stability to the current attachment method by adding a track system to the attachments in the prosthesis.
 Each abutment features a cap that screws into the implant and leaves a 1 mm groove between the implant and the cap (Figure 8).
 In the vertical track attachment system each abutment has a corresponding track implanted in the prosthesis.
 The portion of the system that is implanted into the prosthesis is referred to as the attachment.
 When the ear is placed over the abutments and slid downwards, the lips of the track enter the grooves under the abutment caps, locking the prosthesis in place.
 To remove the ear, the user has to slide the ear upwards and pull the ear away from their head to remove the abutments from the tracks.
-The motion is simple and helps prevent unintentional vertical dislodgement of the ear because the prosthesis would naturally slide back into place when adjusted vertically.
+The motion is simple and helps prevent unintentional vertical dislodgement of the ear because the prosthesis naturally slides back into place when adjusted vertically.

 This attachment method ensures that the prosthesis is securely attached to the head and will not fall off during daily activities while also making attachment and removal easy for the user.
 However, there are several problems with this design.
-First, sliding the prosthesis only works if the implants are parallel to each other, which is rare.
+First, sliding the prosthesis only works if the implants are parallel to each other, which is rare due to the topography of the side of the head.
 This means that this design does not apply to normal abutment arrangements and would not work in most cases.
 Also, when the prosthesis is in the locked position, the attachment is strong enough that a large force delivered to the head would not remove the prosthesis, but could damage the implants or skull bone.